 In addition to the community investments made on behalf of the business segments, we also make community investments in areas where major growth projects are proposed or under construction.
-Recipient organizations are identified in coordination with local stakeholders in the project area including elected officials and local NGOs.
+Recipient organizations are identified in coordination with local stakeholders in the project area, including elected officials and local NGOs.

-Below are some of the organizations to which we contributed in 2021:
+Below are some of the organizations to which we contributed in 2022:

-- City of Norwalk, City of Ontario, City of Reno, Sacramento Tree Foundation, and Phoenix Parks and Conservation Foundation donated funds as part of each organization's tree planting program; - Chicago 10th Ward donated backpacks as part of the back to school drive; and - Catholic Charities, Diocese of Houma-Thibodaux donated funds to the Hurricane Ida Relief fund.
+- City of Norwalk, City of Tampa, City of Reno, St. Louis Public School Green Yards, Sacramento Tree Foundation, and Phoenix Parks and Conservation Foundation donated funds as part of each organization's tree planting program; - Post Oak Association, Chicago, Illinois donated to community center improvements; - Plaquemines Parish, Louisiana Sheriff's Department, Blanco County, Texas, Stonewall Texas Fire Department - donated first responder equipment; and - Chicago Sky Art, Chicago, Illinois sponsored art programs.